nadeem-jaffer/paint-night-inspiration-bot/README.md

 The next steps are to:

-- Integrate Nadeem's login code with this code
+- Integrate Nadeem's clerk code into this project
 - Add image description + confidence to the bottom of the reference image modal
 - Make 'Generate Image' button work
 - Remove Test API buttons